se-edu/learningresources/contents/ai/ml.md

 ## Machine Learning (Prototyping to Production)
 Bringing a machine learning algorithm to production requires a workflow which differs greatly from that of software engineering.
 This is due to a focus on prototyping.

 Prototyping is required as machine learning algorithms vary in efficacy when used in different domains.
-As mentioned in the introduction, machine learning algorithms model unknown functions.
-This modelling is never 100% correct.
-Statistical analysis helps with evaluating the performance of the algorithms.
+Machine learning algorithms model unknown functions and this modelling is never 100% correct.
+Statistical analysis is used to evaluate the performance of the algorithms.

 The quantity, quality and type of data differs greatly across domains, sometimes containing errors such as corruption or mislabelling.
 Consequently, data is often pre-processed.
-This pre-processing is discussed in a later section.

-Algorithms can only approximate the unknown function that produces desired output.
 The algorithms contain various parameters that can be tuned to improve efficacy.
-Experimentation is required to discover the algorithm and parameters which gives the best performance.
+Experimentation is required to discover the algorithm and parameters which give the best performance.

-A machine learning algorithm is also referred to as a 'model', after the algorithm is provided data to learn from.
+The entire prototyping process is similar to scientific experiments, where many models, configurations and different ways of processing data is used.
+Practitioners come up with a hypothesis on whether a technique or configuration may improve performance, and verify if performance is as expected.

 ### Prototyping Platform and Tools
 The prototyping phase in ML is usually done on [Jupyter notebooks](http://jupyter.org/), or [RStudio](https://www.rstudio.com/products/rstudio/).
 The highlight of such programming languages like Python and R, as well as mentioned accompanying software is their strong support for experimentation and visualization of results.